vtex-apps/lucky-orange/README.md

-# facebook-pixel
+# Lucky Orange

-VTEX Facebook Pixel first-party app
+Lucky Orange first-party app.

 ## How to install

 Open the VTEX App Store and install this app on your store.

-Now, open the app settings on your admin and fill in the Facebook Pixel id.
+Now, open the app settings on your admin and fill your Lucky Orange`s Site ID.